Mark Pendergrast: Author

-Inside the Outbreaks is about the Epidemic Intelligence Service (EIS), which is part of the CDC.
-Beth E. Meyerson describes the book as ``a series of investigations presented in a rapid succession, bespeaking the range and pace of public health challenges facing this elite scientific corps of men and women,” in a Environmental Health Perspectives book review article.
+Inside the Outbreaks is about the Epidemic Intelligence Service (EIS), which is part of the Centers for Disease Control and Prevention (CDC).
+Beth E. Meyerson describes the book as "a series of investigations presented in a rapid succession, bespeaking the range and pace of public health challenges facing this elite scientific corps of men and women," in a Environmental Health Perspectives book review article.
 The book is divided into three sections, each of which covers a period of time in EIS history in chronological order.

 City of the Verge is a book about his hometown of Atlanta, GA.
 He named the book City on the Verge because of the anticipated influx of people into the city of Atlanta.
 According to Pendergrast, in 2017, the population within the city is expected to triple in the next 30 years.

 Japan’s Tipping Point investigates Japan's renewable energy policies after the Fukushima nuclear disaster.
 Pendergrast spent six weeks in Japan for the book.

 Mirror, Mirror covers a wide range of subjects ranging from astronomy to human sexuality and vanity.

 Beyond Fair Trade is a book about the Akha hill tribe in Thailand that grows coffee rather than opium poppies after opium raids forced them to relocate in 1985.
 It also examines the history of the specialty coffee movement.

 His three children's books are Jack and the Bean Soup; Silly Sadie; and The Godfool.
 He has also appeared in several documentaries, including Black Coffee and Cola Conquest, which were in part inspired by his books.
 Pendergrast also helped to edit and publish The Aftermath: A Survivor’s Odyssey Through War-Torn Europe, a Holocaust memoir by Henry Lilienheim, Shift, poems by Marylen Grigas; Neighborhood Naturalist, by Nan Pendergrast; and For Love of the British Isles, by Nan Pendergrast.

 Book reviewer

-Pendergrast has also reviewed books for The Philadelphia Inquirer and Atlanta Journal-Constitution.
-He has contributed articles to the Wall Street Journal, the New York Times, the Financial Analyst, The Sun, Vermont Life Magazine, Burlington Free Press, Vanguard, Sea History, Library Journal, Atlanta Magazine, Vermont Digger, Saporta Report, Fresh Cup, Tea & Coffee Trade Journal, Business People, Professional Psychology, Wine Spectator, and other publications.
+Pendergrast has also reviewed books for The Philadelphia Inquirer and The Atlanta Journal-Constitution.
+He has contributed articles to The Wall Street Journal, The New York Times, the Financial Analyst, The Sun, Vermont Life Magazine, Burlington Free Press, Vanguard, Sea History, Library Journal, Atlanta Magazine, Vermont Digger, Saporta Report, Fresh Cup, Tea & Coffee Trade Journal, Business People, Professional Psychology, Wine Spectator, and other publications.